Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 summary: "This section explains how to prepare HPE Apollo 4200 Gen9 nodes for creating a Qumulo Core cluster."
 permalink: platforms/hpe-apollo-4200-gen9/getting-started-guide.html
 sidebar: platforms_sidebar
-keywords: getting started guide, quick reference, HPE, Apollo 4200 Gen9
+keywords: getting started guide, quick reference, HPE, Apollo 4200 Gen9, verify node, field verification tool, FVT, intelligent provisioning
 ---

 This section explains how to prepare HPE Apollo 4200 Gen9 nodes for creating a Qumulo Core cluster.
 This guide is for system administrators, professional service providers, and colleagues in your organization who are responsible for installing and configuring server hardware.
 For more information, see [HPE Apollo 4200 Gen9 - Server Document List](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=c05058024).